telus/tds-core/docs/src/html/3-Foundational-Elements/3-forms.md

 ### Accessibility

-See "<a href="http://webaim.org/techniques/formvalidation/">Usable and Accessible Form Validation and Error Recovery</a>" by WebAIM for useful information on making form validation accessible.
+See [Usable and Accessible Form Validation and Error Recovery](http://webaim.org/techniques/formvalidation/) by WebAIM for useful information on making form validation accessible.
 Some best practices for inline error recovery are:

 * Associate the error message to the invalid control with `aria-describedby`
 * Apply `aria-invalid="true"` to the control